Blobfolio/riprip/README.md

     --no-c2       Disable/ignore C2 error pointer information when ripping,
                   e.g. for drives that do not support the feature.
 (This flag is otherwise not recommended.)
+    --no-cache-bust
+                  Do not attempt to reset the optical drive cache between each rip pass.
     --no-trust    Never trust the drive when it says a sector is good;
                   always get confirmation.
 Requires a paranoia level of at least 2.